LuisR-jpg/Artificial-Intelligence---UP/Courses and Miscellaneous/Research/MechanismBalancing/MechanismBalancing.md

     - What's the interpretation of results?

-  - [ ] MOPSO - Multi-objective Particle Swarm Optimization
+  - [x] MOPSO - Multi-objective Particle Swarm Optimization //Nope, discarded

     What if we apply the idea of this algorithm but the attractors are part of the pareto front?